JoseRivas/HighwayHell/README.md

 V1.1
 =======
-added image of car that is located in the instance of vehicle class scaled to the frame size and positioned in a lane on the road this means when you resize the window the positioning stays the same but the size changes
+-added image of car that is located in the instance of vehicle class -scaled to the frame size and positioned in a lane on the road -this means when you resize the window the positioning stays the same but the size changes